tripal/tripal_doc/docs/dev_guide/lessons/gettingStarted.rst

 Upgrading a module from Drupal 7 to Drupal 10 and beyond can be accomplished by following the following instructions.

-Github Recommendation
+Coding Recommendation
 ---------------------

-The Tripal team recommends creating a new empty branch in your Github or Gitlab repository, generating the template, and then moving over functionality.
+The file and directory hierarchy between Drupal 7 and Drupal 10+ has changed radically.
+Rather than trying to upgrade your module's code in-place, it is recommended to start fresh and move functionality into the new format.
+With this in mind, if you are using git for storing and tracking changes in your module, the Tripal team recommends creating a new empty branch in your Github or Gitlab repository and then generate the new module skeleton (see below).
 Rather than creating a new branch and deleting all of your old code, the ``--orphan`` argument can be used to create a fresh branch free of all files and history:

   .. code::